dharri70/nba_prediction_ml_aws_e2e/README.md

 - Develop an **automated accuracy tracking system** to measure prediction performance.
 - Implement reinforcement learning techniques for continuous model improvement.
 - Enhance prediction models with **real-time injury reports and betting lines**.
+- Use different seasonal data to create more diverse, and potentially more accurate models.

 ## Getting Started
 ### Prerequisites